 Can I transfer universities on the same D-2?

-If you change universities, you must report the change to immigration and your new university must re-invite you under the same D-2 status.
+If you change universities, you must report the change to immigration and your new university must re-invite you under the same status.
 Failing to report a university transfer is a visa violation.

 What happens to my D-2 if I take a leave of absence?

-If you take an official leave of absence, your D-2 is typically maintained but you cannot work.
+If you take an official leave of absence, your is typically maintained but you cannot work.
 You must report the leave to immigration and may need to adjust your status if the leave extends beyond 1 year.